ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/02-it-starts-with-triangles.md

     }
 ```

 An `Effect` can require multiple passes through the rendering pipeline, and can even contain multiple techniques.
 The line `effect.CurrentTechnique.Passes[0].Apply()` therefore sets up the graphics device for the first pass with the current technique (with our `BasicEffect`, it only has one pass).
 Then we trigger the rendering with `game.GraphicsDevice.DrawUserPrimitives<VertexPositionColor>(...)`.
 We need to specify what kind of vertex data the graphics card should expect, hence the template `<VertexPositionColor>`.
 The first argument is the type of primitive to render.
 In our case, either `PrimitiveType.TriangleList` or `PrimitiveType.TriangleStrip` will work, as both use the first three vertices to define the first triangle, and we only have one.
 The second argument is an offset in our vertex data - we're starting with the first, so its value is `0`.
-The last argument is the number of primatives (in this case, triangles) to draw.
+The last argument is the number of primitives (in this case, triangles) to draw.
 We only have one defined, so its value is `1`.

 ## Adding the Triangle to Game1